freyja-934/solana-dao-voting-dapp/DEMO_PROMPTS.md

 ## Prompt 5: Operational Runbook (3 minutes)

 ```
-Create docs/operations/runbook.md with these operational procedures:
+Using the write tool, create a new file at docs-demo/docs/operations/runbook.md with these operational procedures:

 # Operational Runbook